Martin-Rudolph/cuDebye/README.md

 ![run](/images/run.PNG)

+After the program has finished the calculation, you can check the output for warnings and errors (use fullt text search in some editor).

-It is recommended to keep the original folder structure from the branch, but you can create new folders in the existing ones.
+**It is recommended to keep the original folder structure from the branch**, but you can create new folders in the existing ones.
 Nevertheless, you should pass on names of parent or children folders which containing folder names from the branch.